 Composition: The proportion of those in a specific audience who have that specific trait.
 (Ex: Taking care of family, composition = 44%, means 44% of people in that specific audience values taking care of family when making decisions).

-Connected Profile Attributes: Tags, Contextual Studies, Flash Studies, Imported 1st and 3rd party data, and Geography data.
+Connected Profile Attributes: Tags, Engaged Audiences, Flash Models, Imported 1st and 3rd party data, and Geography data.
 Once you add a Connected Profile attribute to your audience, you will see an icon identifying that you are now in the Connected Profile (predicted) data universe to help you understand the implications on audience metrics and resulting insights.

 Cookie: A small amount of text data used to remember information from page to page and visit to visit.
 Cookies can contain information such as user preferences or shopping cart contents.